The 10 Best Headless CMS for React Projects You Can Use and Benefit From

 In one sentence:

-Agility is a CMS that will work well with React components and lets you enjoy the benefits of a content-first approach
+Agility is a CMS that will work well with React components and lets you enjoy the benefits of a content-first approach.

 8. Flotiq

 Flotiq is an API-first CMS for creating and sharing content across multiple channels and teams, thanks to its auto-generated APIs.
-All you need to do is to prepare a data model and content types, and the platform will build a custom API by default.
+All you need to do is prepare a data model and content types, and the platform will build a custom API by default.

 Flotiq supports integration with other tools and features many free starters and templates that don’t require any extra coding.
 Among its functions, there is also versioning, advanced search, or customizable data views.
 All of this is accessible via a dashboard.